Timelapse

 You define your own custom data fields to turn your images to the data you need.

-You add images and videos as they are collected over time from any remote camera; Timelapse automatically extracts file information including dates, file names and file location.
+You add images as they are collected over time from any remote camera; Timelapse automatically extracts file information including dates, file names and file location.

 You automatically populate your fields with image metadata of your choosing.